-implanted in us by nature or at least in the childbearing part of humanity10.
-In this understanding of parental responsibility, parents are obliged to act responsibly in the generative process of fellow humans.
+implanted in us by nature or at least in the childbearing part of humanity.
+In tions not only to refrain this understanding of parental responsibility, parents are obliged to act responsibly in the generative process of fellow humans.
 Parenthood is therefore a vocation/mission and not just a function.
-Parental responsibility hence entails strong moral obligations not only to refrain from acts of omissions which might injure their children or prevent their healthy development but also to generate them in a natural way, promote their future well being and assist their moral, spiritual and physical development towards maturity.
+Parental responsibility hence entails strong moral obligafrom acts of omissions which might injure their children or prevent their healthy development but also to generate them in a natural way, promote their future well being and assist their moral, spiritual and physical development towards maturity.